a-morales/kwm/README.md

 If a window is not detected by Kwm, it is most likely due to a 'window role' mismatch.
 Use the command `kwmc config add-role role application` to fix this.
 See https://github.com/koekeishiya/kwm/issues/40 for information.

+### Donate
+First of all, Kwm will always be free and open source, however some users have
+expressed interest in some way to show their support.

+If you wish to do so, I have set up a patreon [here](https://www.patreon.com/aasvi).